anonny/TwitterReport2/README.md

 # TwitterReport2
-A mass report for Twitter.
+An automation tool to mass report Twitter accounts.

 This is an edit of TwitterReport (found here: https://github.com/anonymous247742/TwitterReport, not mine) that is compatible with the new Twitter update.